 Defending SCORE Overall and SCORE Trophy Truck season point champion Steven Eugenio of El Centro, Calif. and new teammate Armin Schwarz of Germany, drew the eighth starting spot in the No. 1 Galindo Motorsports Chevy Silverado.
+TOP TEAM

 Working diligently with SCORE’s Roger Norman and international liaison Oscar Ramos to make this dream race a reality have been numerous individuals in Baja California Sur, here is the team from Mexico that have been working tirelessly to prepare for this first-time event:

 • Marcos Alberto Covarrubias Villasenor, Governor of the State of Baja California Sur

 • Gil Cueva Tabardillo, Baja California Sur State Congressman